October 15th and 16th, 2024

 Platinum, Gold, Silver and Bronze sponsors have access to a dedicated page on the conference website which can include images, videos, links, etc.

-On the day of the conference, click on the button to enter the event portal.
-To gain access, you will be required to enter your attendee confirmation code that you can find at the bottom of your registration confirmation email.
-If you have any trouble getting in, please contact Steve Levy at 206-204-7383 or Amelina Kassa at 206-204-8384.
+If you were not able to attend the live conference, do not worry, we will be uploading the conference sessions in the event portal on November 4.
+To gain access to the portal and watch the sessions, you will be required to enter your attendee confirmation code.
+You can find your code at the very bottom of your registration confirmation email or by clicking HERE and entering your email to get it resent.
+If you continue to have trouble getting in, please contact Steve Levy at 206-204-7383 or Amelina Kassa at 206-204-8384.

 For the second year, WPSC’s Addressing Stigma & Bias Workgroup is featuring artwork as a powerful way to connect with patients’ experiences with health conditions.
 Our focus this year is mental illness & behavioral health.